Incoming Scholar Appointment Process

 • Review information provided by the PI—follow-up if not all information was given, or if clarification is needed.

-• If the scholar is not a U.S. citizen, the Visa Coordinator will contact the scholar directly for the following information:
+• If the scholar is not a U.S. citizen, the Visa Coordinator will contact the scholar directly for Confirmation of current immigration status—Ask for documentation if needed.

 • Based on position title, confirm funding sources and amounts via proper documentation from the scholar and/or PI.